Friday, October 31, 2014

 Sandro Mazzola

 -- Giancarlo Antognoni's career would have been better known if he played for another club.
 He was also injured during the 1982 World Cup Finals.
-The spotlight went to Paulo Rossi and the Italian defence.
+The spotlight went to Paulo Rossi and the Italian defense.
 He was a trequartistas, but also dropped deeper than most trequartistas.
 Gianni Rivera was similar.
 He could also play deeper.

--- Italy did not have much choices for wingers.
+-- Italy did not have many choices for wingers.
 So I selected Bruno Conti.
 He won a World Cup in 1982 and then, led AS Roma to a scudetti.
 Giampiero Boniperti, Roberto Donadoni, Mario Corso and Franco Causio were some of the more famous Italian wingers.

 Forwards